Radhika-Tupkary/Node-todos-api/README.md

 All the endpoints are tested using Expect.js, Mocha and Supertest.

-The application is hosted on heroku and the endpoints can be tested at the following base url using Postman.
+The application is hosted on heroku and the endpoints can be tested at the following base url using Postman (Postman - an application that simplifies sending HTTP requests).

 https://tranquil-plateau-37234.herokuapp.com